jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/terraform.md

 ## Alternatives

+The following alternatives were considered but not chosen for the following reasons:

 1. [Ansible](https://www.ansible.com/):
-Not chosen as deployments were too slow.
+Deployments were too slow.
 1. [AWS CDK](https://aws.amazon.com/cdk/):
-Not chosen as it is platform-bounded.
+It is platform-bounded.
 1. [AWS Cloudformation](https://aws.amazon.com/cloudformation/):
-Not chosen as it is platform-bounded.
+It is platform-bounded.
 1. [Chef](https://www.chef.io/):
 It has a stateful approach to infastructure, including a master machine, agents and mutable infrastructure.
 1. [Pulumi](https://www.pulumi.com/):
-Not chosen as it is not as widely used, resulting in less [providers](https://www.pulumi.com/docs/intro/cloud-providers/), [modules](https://www.npmjs.com/search?q=pulumi&page=0&perPage=20)
+It is not as widely used,
+resulting in less
+[providers](https://www.pulumi.com/docs/intro/cloud-providers/),
+[modules](https://www.npmjs.com/search?q=pulumi&page=0&perPage=20)